EzzeddineChakroun/FileUploadWebAppUsingJavaAndAzure/README.md

 # FileUploadWebAppUsingJavaAndAzure
-This project is done as an activity following the preparation for Azure Data Engineer Certification(DP 203)
+This project is done as an exercice following the preparation for Azure Data Engineer Certification(DP 203)